Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Abstract

 \section{Abstract}

-Prompt-driven Video Segmentation Foundation Models (VSFMs), such as SAM2, have been widely adopted in applications like autonomous driving and digital pathology, raising growing concerns about their robustness to backdoor attacks.
-Although backdoor attacks have been extensively studied in computer vision tasks, we show that directly applying classic methods such as BadNet to VSFMs is almost ineffective, yielding attack success rates (ASR) below 5\%.
-To understand this failure, we analyze image encoder gradients by calculating the cosine similarity of their image encoders' gradients and find that, under traditional backdoor training, gradients for clean and triggered samples remain largely aligned, and the model’s attention still concentrates on the true object even in the presence of a trigger, so the encoder cannot learn a distinct representation or decision pattern associated with the trigger.
-To address this challenge, we propose \Method, the first backdoor attack framework tailored to prompt-driven VSFMs. \Method adopts a two-stage training strategy: stage 1 steers the image encoder so that triggered frames are mapped to a designated target embedding while clean frames stay aligned with a clean reference model; stage 2 trains the decoder so that fused triggered frame prompt embeddings produce a target mask, while preserving the masks of clean frames.
-Extensive experiments show that \Method achieves strong and controllable backdoor effects under different triggers and prompts while maintaining clean performance on five different VSFMs and two datasets.
-Systematic ablations over losses, stages, attack targets, trigger configurations, and poisoning rates demonstrate that \Method is robust to reasonable hyperparameter changes and that the two-stage design is crucial for jointly preserving backdoor and clean performance.
-Finally, gradient conflict analysis and attention maps visualizations confirm that \Method pushes triggered and clean samples toward different representation directions and shifts attention to the trigger regions, while four representative defenses remain largely ineffective, revealing a practical and underexplored vulnerability of current VSFMs to backdoor threats.
+Prompt-driven Video Segmentation Foundation Models (VSFMs), such as SAM2, have been increasingly adopted in applications including autonomous driving and digital pathology, yet their security risks remain largely unexplored.
+In this paper, we study backdoor attacks against VSFMs and show that directly applying classic attacks such as BadNet is largely ineffective, yielding attack success rates (ASR) below 5\%.
+To understand this failure, we conduct gradient-similarity and attention-map analyses and find that traditional backdoor training fails to overcome the prompt-driven architecture of VSFMs: clean and triggered samples induce largely aligned image-encoder gradients, and model attention remains focused on the prompt-specified object rather than the trigger.
+To address this limitation, we propose \Method, the first backdoor attack framework tailored to prompt-driven VSFMs. \Method uses a two-stage training strategy that explicitly targets the two failure points above.
+First, it steers triggered frames toward a designated target embedding while preserving clean-frame representations, forcing the encoder to learn trigger-specific features.
+Second, it trains the decoder to map triggered frame prompt representations to an attacker-specified target mask while maintaining clean segmentation behavior, making the attack robust to different prompt types.
+Extensive experiments on five VSFMs and two datasets show that \Method achieves strong and controllable backdoor effects across different triggers and prompts while largely preserving clean performance.
+Systematic ablations over training stages, losses, attack targets, trigger configurations, and poisoning rates validate the robustness and necessity of the two-stage design.
+Finally, interpretability analyses show that \Method separates clean and triggered representation directions and shifts attention toward trigger regions, while five representative defenses remain largely ineffective.
+Our results reveal a practical and underexplored vulnerability of current VSFMs to backdoor threats.